 - 1. Address the effective language instruction programs specific to English learners. - 2.
-Address Title III activities that: - o are focused on English learners and consistent with the purposes of Title III; - o enhance the core program; and - o are supplemental to all other funding sources for which the LEA is eligible.
+Address Title III activities that: - o are focused on English learners and consistent with the purposes of Title III; - enhance the core program; and - are supplemental to all other funding sources for which the LEA is eligible.

 Title III funds are provided to ensure that English learner (EL) students attain English language proficiency (ELP) and meet the same challenging state academic standards that other students are expected to meet.
 Overcoming this challenge requires home-school collaboration and communication.
 FCSS Special Education informs parents how they can be active participants in assisting their children to learn English and achieve at high levels in core academic subjects.
 In addition, the Special Education schools reach out to parents on a routine basis and engage parents in the decision-making process for how parents and the school system can partner to support students.
 Through District DELAC, parents play a major role in determining how we move forward.
-The Special Education department contracts with interpreting services to ensure that communication is not an obstacle due to language barriers.

-Integrated English Language Development is a priority in all content areas.
-This allows for greater accessibility to the content.
-Additionally, Designated ELD is provided for students to increase and accelerate language proficiency.
 Language instruction is one of the most important components of our classrooms and instruction, given that the majority of our students are either non-verbal or limited in language coupled with identification as an English Learner.
 The designated curriculum supports English Development and language development through the use of verbal and visual supports that our students require to access core content.
 This curriculum is supplemental and weaves the state standards into all lessons.